Alternating sign matrices with reflective symmetry and plane partitions: $n+3$ pairs of equivalent statistics and a Cauchy-type identity: Main results

-Finally, we present a signless version that is in terms of pairs of plane partitions of the same shape, where one of them is a column-strict plane partition (CSPP) and the other one is a row-strict plane partition (RSPP).
-Recall that a CSPP is a filling of a Young diagram with positive integers that weakly decrease along rows and strictly decrease down columns, while an RSPP is a filling of a Young diagram with positive integers that weakly decrease down columns and strictly along rows.
-Next we display a CSPP (left) and an RSPP (right).
+Before we present our first main result, we need two definitions.
+A \emph{column-strict plane partition} (\CSPP) is a filling of a Young diagram with positive integers that weakly decrease along rows and strictly decrease down columns, whereas a \emph{row-strict plane partition} (\RSPP) is a filling of a Young diagram with positive integers that weakly decrease down columns and strictly along rows.
+Next we display a \CSPP (left) and an \RSPP (right):

-\begin{theorem} For $n \ge 1$, the generating function of arrowed monotone triangles with bottom row $0,2,\ldots,2n-2$ is equal to the generating function of pairs $(P,Q)$ of plane partitions of the same shape with $n$ rows (allowing also rows of length zero) such that $P$ is a CSPP and $Q$ is an RSPP, and the entries of $P$ in the $i$-th row from the bottom are no greater than $2i$, while the entries of $Q$ in the $i$-th row from the bottom are no greater than $i$, and the weight of such a pair is given by the following monomial.
+\begin{theorem} For $n \ge 1$, the generating function of arrowed monotone triangles with bottom row $0,2,\ldots,2n-2$ is equal to the generating function of pairs $(P,Q)$ of plane partitions of the same shape with $n$ rows (allowing also rows of length zero) such that $P$ is a \CSPP and $Q$ is an \RSPP, and the entries of $P$ in the $i$-th row from the bottom are no greater than $2i$, while the entries of $Q$ in the $i$-th row from the bottom are no greater than $i$.
+The weight of such a pair is given by the following monomial:

 \end{theorem}

 Letting $n=6$, the example above is a pair that has the properties described in Theorem~\ref{interpret4}.
 The weight is

 which is equal to $w^{5} u^{7} v^{9} X_1^3 X_2^4 X_3^4 X_4^6 X_5^6 X_6^5$.
 Next we list all pairs for the case $n=2$ along with their weights, which indeed add up to \eqref{case2}.